tsoernes/gfsopt/README.md

 (GFS) hyperparameter optimizer from the [Dlib](http://dlib.net) library.

 Provides the following features:
-* Parallel optimization: Run multiple hyperparameter searches in parallel
+* Parallel optimization: Run multiple hyperparameter searches in parallel on multiple cores
 * Save and restore progress: Save/restore settings and optimization progress to/from file.
 * Average over multiple runs: Run a stochastic objective function using the same parameters multiple times and report the average to Dlib's Global Function